alvinsarisar/weekend-code-challenge-2-interactive-shopping-list/README.md

 ................Contributing.............

 Contributions are welcome!
-If you discover any errors or if you need to make improvements on this<|reserved_special_token_277|> you can file an issue on GitHub or a pull request.
+If you discover any errors or if you need to make improvements on this  you can file an issue on GitHub or a pull request.

 ...............License............
 It is a pleasure to note that this project is open source and any programmer is welcome to make  improvement on this code.